KinsonDigital/PackageMonster/README.md

         package-name: MyPackage
         version: 1.2.3

-    - name: Print Output Result #Powershell Core
+    - name: Print Output Result #PowerShell Core
-      shell: pwsh 👈🏼 # Must be explicit with the shell to use powershell on ubuntu
+      shell: pwsh 👈🏼 # Must be explicit with the shell to use PowerShell on ubuntu
       run: |
-        #        Output name for the GotNuget github action 👇🏼
+        #        Output name for the GotNuget GitHub action 👇🏼
         #                                               _____|_____
         #                                              |          |
         $nugetExists = "${{ steps.nuget-exists.outputs.nuget-exists }}";